ngomes16/FanFocus/README.md

 6. **Navigating Back to Home**: To go back to the home screen, click the icon in the top left corner.
 7. **Reading Articles**: On the home page, you can go through articles by clicking the up and down arrows.

+NOTE: There is a default user used for testing purposes.
+For our purposes, it was "one"